Wild Horses (Rolling Stones song): Background

 Following her performance of "Wild Horses" on America's Got Talent in 2009, NBC remarked that Boyle's version was "a personal story about how achieving such massive success extremely quickly has affected her life".
 Boyle claimed that her decision to record a version of "Wild Horses" was about her paying homage to the fact she was a "spectator looking out at the world" prior to her achieving fame, acknowledging that following her success she was now "part of that world", claiming that although it was daunting for her she was "ready to embrace it because I feel a bit more confident in myself now", further adding she was "more able to cope and more able to take part in the dream", a reference to her stay in rehab following her time on Britain's Got Talent.

 Her American's Got Talent performance of the song was noted for her " soft, vulnerable tone" before her voice escalating during the songs chorus which exhilarated the audience.
 The performance was praised for Boyle's ability to "put her own unique spin on the melody" accompanied by "some gorgeous strings".

 Reception

-Mick Jagger, the lead singer of The Rolling Stones who originally penned and performed the song, claimed in 2009 that he believed Boyle's version of "Wild Horses" was "better than his own" version, claiming Boyle's version to be a "ghostly version" which was "much better than anything I had ever done".
+Mick Jagger felt Boyle's "ghostly version" was "much better than anything I had ever done".
 The Guardian claimed that her version of the song was "remarkable" and claimed that Boyle could "can sing 10 times better than Mick Jagger".
 Irish Central claimed that the version was "an outstanding song, showing Boyle's voice at its best.
 She soars on the high notes with slow, majestic delivery and wonderful timing.
 It is so outstanding a version that the Rolling Stones are re-releasing theirs".